Online Marketing Strategies for Gambling and Casino Websites

 I’m not talking about ranking in the top five here – I’m talking about page one, result one organically.

 The good bit?
 My strategy can be implemented by anyone.
 The bad bit?
 It requires research, time, money and persistence.

 Do you want an online casino SEO strategy that’ll get your website to Google’s first results page every time?
 Here it is.

 Lay the Right Foundation!
 Know with 100% Certainly Whether It’s Even Possible to Rank in that Market.

 Before you begin, you need to know that there are certain impossibilities.
 For example, you CANNOT rank an affiliate site in the UK for “online casino”.
 You can rank an actual online casino site though.

 Because both gambling and online gambling promotion is legal in the UK.
-That possibly means Google has given some kind of importance to actual casinos, compared to affiliates.
+That possibly means Google has given some kind of importance to actual online casinos, compared to affiliates.
 Have a look for yourself (screenshot dated 10th of May 2017) – top 10 results for “online casino” on Google UK.
-You won’t find an affiliate in the top 10.
+You won’t find a single affiliate in the top 10.

 But you can rank affiliate sites in the European market!